Prepare a business plan for growth

 Ongoing business planning

-Ongoing business planning ensures that your business remains focused, therefore helping you to meet certain key targets and manage business priorities.
-See more on strategic planning for business growth.
+Ongoing business planning ensures that your business remains focused, helping you to meet certain key targets and manage business priorities.

 Importance of reviewing your business plan

 Business planning takes time.
-You can maximise your chances of success by adopting a continuous and regular business planning cycle that keeps the plan up to date.
-This should include regular business planning meetings which involve key people from the business.
+You can maximise your chances of success by adopting a continuous business planning cycle that helps you to regularly review your business plan and keep it up to date.
+This cycle should include regular business planning meetings which involve key people from the business.